Andres Muhlach

-Antonio Andres Bonnin Muhlach (/tl/; born November 5, 2001) is a Filipino actor and model.
+Antonio Andres Bonnin Muhlach (/tl/; born November 5, 2001) is a Filipino actor.
 He is the son of Aga Muhlach and Charlene Gonzales and the twin brother of Atasha Muhlach.
 He is best known for his role as Mark Keifer Watson on the web series Ang Mutya ng Section E (2025).

 Early life and background

 Muhlach was born on November 5, 2001, at Makati Medical Center in Makati, Metro Manila, to actor Aga Muhlach and former beauty queen, model, and host Charlene Gonzales.
 He has a twin sister, Atasha Muhlach, who was born two minutes older, and an older half-brother, Luigi "Iggy Boy" Muhlach, Aga's son with actress Janice de Belen.
-He and Atasha were baptized as Catholics on January 8, 2002, at Saint James the Greater Parish in Muntinlupa.
+He and Atasha were baptized as Catholics on January 8, 2002, in Muntinlupa.

-He graduated high school from Brent International School in Biñan and later went to Spain to study arts in college.
+He graduated high school from Brent International School in Biñan, where he played for the school's basketball team, and later went to Madrid to study business and communications at Saint Louis University.
+Upon joining the Philippine entertainment industry, Muhlach left the university and returned to the Philippines, where he finished school in Metro Manila.

 Career

 Debut

-Muhlach, still four years old, first appeared in family-centered commercials for Jollibee, alongside his celebrity parents and twin sister Atasha.
+At four years old, Muhlach first appeared in family-centered commercials for Jollibee, alongside his parents and twin sister Atasha.
 The Muhlach family were also endorsing brands such as Toyota and Selecta.